A United Kingdom: Production

 Pike joined the cast in May 2015, with Asante joining shortly afterwards.
 In September 2015, Asante revealed that shooting would be split between Botswana and London, and that it would begin in October in preparation for a 2016 release coinciding with the 50th anniversary of independence in Botswana.

 In October 2015, Jack Davenport and Tom Felton joined the cast.
 In November 2015, some filming took place around Hyde Park/Kensington Gardens including Imperial College Union.
 The cinematographer was Sam McCurdy and the production designer was Simon Bowles.

+Director

+Amma Asante is a British director, screenwriter, and former actress, born on 13 September 1969, in London, England.
+She grew up in a working-class family of Ghanaian and British descent.
+Asante started her career as a child actress, starring in the BBC TV series Grange Hill.
+Later, she transitioned into writing and directing.
+Asante's debut feature film, A Way of Life (2004), premiered at the Toronto International Film Festival and won the BAFTA Carl Foreman Award for best debut by a British filmmaker.
+She gained further critical acclaim for her work on the period dramas Belle (2013) and A United Kingdom (2016).
+Asante has also directed episodes of TV series such as The Handmaid's Tale, Mrs America, and Lovecraft Country.
+In 2017, she was awarded an MBE (Member of the Order of the British Empire) for her services to film.
+Asante is known for her focus on exploring themes of identity, race, and politics in her works.

 Release

 The film had its world premiere at the Toronto International Film Festival on 9 September 2016.
 It will also screen at the BFI London Film Festival on 6 October 2016.
 Shortly after, Fox Searchlight Pictures acquired U.S distribution rights to the film.

 The film was released in the United Kingdom on 25 November 2016.
 It was scheduled to be released in the United States on 17 February 2017, but was pushed up to 10 February.